You want to create a persistent volume in Kubernetes? Here you can learn how it works with Openstack Cinder in a NWS Managed Kubernetes plan.

 To make sure the PVC creation was successful.
 You can describe the new resource as follows.
 The status must be bound and the events show “ProvisioningSucceeded” in order for the next step to work.

 Usually, volumes are defined in the context of a pod and therefore have the same life cycle as them.
 However, if you want to use a volume that is independent of the pod and container, you can reference the PVC you just created in the volumes section and then include it in the container under volumeMounts.
 In this example, the document root of a Nginx is replaced.

 --- apiVersion: apps/v1 kind: Deployment metadata: name: nginx labels: app: nginx spec: selector: matchLabels: app: nginx strategy: type: Recreate template: metadata: labels: app: nginx spec: containers: - image: nginx name: nginx ports: - containerPort: 80 protocol: TCP volumeMounts: - mountPath: /usr/share/nginx/html name: documentroot volumes: - name: documentroot persistentVolumeClaim: claimName: nginx-documentroot readOnly: false

 --- apiVersion: v1 kind: Service metadata: name: nginx-svc spec: ports: - port: 80 targetPort: 80 protocol: TCP name: http selector: app: nginx

 Kubernetes and the CSI Cinder Controller naturally ensure that your new volume and the associated pods are always started at the same worker node.
-With kubectl you can also quickly adjust the index.html and start the K8s proxy and you can already access your index.html in the persistent volume:
+With kubectl you can also quickly adjust the index.html, port-foward the services port and access your newly created index.html living in the persistent volume:

 $ kubectl exec -it deployment/nginx — bash -c ‘echo “CSI FTW” > /usr/share/nginx/html/index.html’